 Customer Spotlight: Rasa Bar

-We talk to David Schwartz of Rasa Bar about what it’s like to cook at one of the most popular restaurants in Toronto.
+We spoke with David Schwartz of Rasa Bar about what it’s like to cook at one of the most popular restaurants in Toronto.

 David Schwartz is an up-and-coming cook at Rasa Bar, a restaurant on Harbord Street in Toronto owned by The Food Dudes.
 Schwartz came to Rasa from DaiLo, where he honed his cooking skills — particularly his Asian cooking skills — and learned what it was like to work in a busy, demanding kitchen in Toronto’s burgeoning food scene.
 We sat down with Schwartz to discuss what it’s like to cook in an open kitchen, the importance of local and seasonal produce, where the Toronto food scene is headed, and more.